musketeers-br/FHIRInsight/README.md

 2. **InterSystems IRIS**: A high-performance data platform that supports the storage and querying of the data efficiently.

-3. ~~**AI Agent using LangChain**~~ (WIP): The analysis and conversion of the raw data into insightful reports are powered by an AI agent developed with the LangChain framework, offering contextual understanding and generating user-friendly reports.
+3. **AI Agent**: The analysis and conversion of the raw data into insightful reports are powered by an AI agent, offering contextual understanding and generating user-friendly reports.

 ## 📋 Prerequisites
 - Docker and Docker Compose installed on your machine